-Despite popular projections on urban populations continuing to rise, UPS logistics expert and TED speaker Julio Gil, says urbanization is actually reaching the end of its cycle.
+Despite popular projections on urban populations continuing to rise, UPS logistics expert and TED speaker Julio Gil, says urbanization is actually reaching the end of its cycle due to advances in technology.

 In a few years, technology may allow us to enjoy more of the benefits of city life anywhere.
 These tech innovations, combined with the prospects of lower crime rates, more space, lower cost of living, and less traffic, may take the pressure off cities to accommodate overpopulation and lure more people to the countryside.

-Gil sites workplace and consumer trends and advances in technology that are inspiring this population shift:
+Gil sites workplace and consumer trends as well as advances in technology that are inspiring this population shift:

 A study by Global Workplace Analytics found that more than 80 percent of U.S. workforce would prefer to work from home.
 Companies spend an average of $11,000 per year, per employee to have an office.
 If half of those employees worked from home 50 percent of the time, U.S. companies would save more than $500 billion and reduce greenhouse gasses by 54 million tons.